WICG/bfcache-not-restored-reason/NotRestoredReason.md

 This was also technically possible to test before this API, but if we give away the information for all the frames, then that would make it significantly easier for site authors to know this information.

 In order to avoid this, we propose to only expose a single bit about cross-origin iframes; that is, if there are multiple cross-origin iframes, we randomly select one iframe and report whether or not it blocked BFCache.
-For the rest of the iframes, we would say "Masked".
+For the rest of the iframes, we would report null.
 See [Example4](https://github.com/rubberyuzu/bfcache-not-retored-reason/blob/main/NotRestoredReason.md#example-4-multiple-cross-origin-iframes
 )